Booking yourself in

 - Statistically more likely to have medical intervention.

 - Setting is more clinical and less personal.

 Private medical insurance doesn’t usually cover maternity services – so most births in the UK will be in an NHS-run unit or at home.
 However, there are a number of private maternity hospitals in England and women can choose to contact independent midwifery services.

-For more information on pregnancy, postnatal care and early childhood, ask our Health at Hand team a question
+For more information on pregnancy, postnatal care and early childhood, take a look at our pregnancy and children's health hubs or ask our Health at Hand team a question.

 NICE guidance - Intrapartum care for healthy women and babies